fo76utils/nifskope/lib/meshoptimizer/README.md

 To use mesh shaders for conventional rendering efficiently, geometry needs to be converted into a series of meshlets; each meshlet represents a small subset of the original mesh and comes with a small set of vertices and a separate micro-index buffer that references vertices in the meshlet.
 This information can be directly fed to the rasterizer from the mesh shader.
 This library provides algorithms to create meshlet data for a mesh, and - assuming geometry is static - can compute bounding information that can be used to perform cluster culling, a technique that can reject a meshlet if it's invisible on screen.

-To generate meshlet data, this library provides two algorithms - `meshopt_buildMeshletsScan`, which creates the meshlet data using a vertex cache-optimized index buffer as a starting point by greedily aggregating consecutive triangles until they go over the meshlet limits, and `meshopt_buildMeshlets`, which doesn't depend on any other algorithms and tries to balance topological efficiency (by maximizing vertex reuse inside meshlets) with culling efficiency (by minimizing meshlet radius and triangle direction divergence). `meshopt_buildMeshlets` is recommended in cases when the resulting meshlet data will be used in cluster culling algorithms.
+To generate meshlet data, this library provides `meshopt_buildMeshlets` algorithm, which tries to balance topological efficiency (by maximizing vertex reuse inside meshlets) with culling efficiency (by minimizing meshlet radius and triangle direction divergence) and produces GPU-friendly data.
+As an alternative (that can be useful for load-time processing), `meshopt_buildMeshletsScan` can create the meshlet data using a vertex cache-optimized index buffer as a starting point by greedily aggregating consecutive triangles until they go over the meshlet limits. `meshopt_buildMeshlets` is recommended for offline data processing even if cone culling is not used.

 ```c++
 const size_t max_vertices = 64;